Marines: Bahamas

 The Royal Bahamas Defence Force (RBDF) is the navy of The Bahamas.
 Since the Bahamas does not have an army or an air force, its navy composes the entirety of its armed forces.
 The RBDF Commando Squadron is a sizable force of 500 Special Marine Commandos.

 Bangladesh

 The Special warfare Driving and Salvage (SWADS) is special operations force of the Bangladesh Navy.
-SWADS is trained for the role of naval infantry and it consists of elite soldiers specially chosen form the national armed forces branches.
-They receive special training in United States, South Korea and Turkey.
+SWADS is trained for the role of naval infantry and it consists of elite soldiers specially chosen from the national armed forces branches.
+They receive special training in the United States.

 Bolivia

+Even though Bolivia is landlocked, Bolivian politics have always aspired to regain its coastline from Chile, after losing access to the Pacific coast in the 1879-1880 war with Chile.
+Because of that, Bolivia still maintains a naval force.
 The Bolivian Naval Force includes about 2,000 naval infantry personnel and marines.
 These are organized into seven small battalions.

 Brazil

 The Corps of Naval Fusiliers (Corpo de Fuzileiros Navais) is subordinate to the Brazilian Navy.
 The marine corps is composed of an operational brigade and some guard and ceremonial duty battalions.
 The main unit is the brigade-sized Divisão Anfíbia (Amphibious Division).
-Officers´ ranks and titles are the same as for the rest of the Navy.
+Officers´ ranks and titles are the same as for the rest of the Navy, although officers wear a star above the stripes, instead of the loop worn by surface officers.